KEINOS/go-joyokanjis/README.md

 Useful for uniforming the kanji characters in the writings.

-This library is based on Unicode and does not support other Japanese character encodings such as JIS/SJIS/EUC/etc.
+> __Note__: This library is based on Unicode (UTF-8) and does not support other Japanese character encodings such as JIS/SJIS/EUC/etc.

 ## Usage